 - Jaw alignment problems

-- Tongue tie, where the tongue is attached to the bottom of the mouth and movement is limited
+- Tongue-tie, where the tongue is attached to the bottom of the mouth and movement is limited

 - Tongue thrust, where the tongue protrudes out between the front teeth

-Some of these issues are apparent from birth, such as a tongue tie, while others, such as improper pronunciation, develop as a child learns to speak.
+Some of these issues are apparent from birth, such as a tongue-tie, while others, such as improper pronunciation, develop as a child learns to speak.

 There are four professional categories of lisps, as the Speech-Language Pathology Graduate Programs outlines.
 The first is a frontal lisp, which is the most common and occurs when individuals push their tongues too far forward.
-Second is a lateral lisp, which occurs if air moves over the sides of the tongue when speaking, resulting in a slurred sound.
+The second is a lateral lisp, which happens if air moves over the sides of the tongue when speaking, resulting in a slurred sound.
 People with palatal lisps, the third kind, touch their tongue to the roof of their mouth while saying certain sounds.
 Finally, the fourth kind, dental lisps, are easily confused with frontal lisps, but these occur when the individual pushes their tongue against the teeth — not through them.

 The Connection Between Lisping and Misaligned Teeth